chpc-tech-eval/scc/tutorial1/README.md

 #### PuTTY and / or Windows Power Shell

-If you are using a **Microsoft Windows** environment you can use a tool called `PuTTY` ([Click here to download](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)) to connect to ssh.ace.chpc.ac.za.
-With `PuTTY`, steps 2 and 3 should be the same.

-Please note that using the command `ssh` or connecting with `PuTTY` creates a new `BASH` shell on the target machine (the machine that you are connecting to).
-To end this session you must exit.
-Using the `ssh` command over and over will nest multiple `BASH` shells inside of one another and is not recommended.

-<div style="page-break-after: always;"></div>

 ### Username and Password
 ### Brief Introduction to Text Editors (Vi vs Vim vs Nano vs Emacs)